PagerDuty/incident-response-docs/docs/training/incident_commander.md

 ### Executive Swoop - Questioning Severity
 > Executive: Is this really a SEV-1?

 Our severity levels determine the scale of response we give to an incident.
 Conversations on what severity an incident is can very quickly consume the entire call and doesn't change the fact that there is an incident on-going.
 We do not discuss incident severity during an incident call, as we treat an incident as the highest severity we think it could be.
-We can downgrade the severity during the post-mortem, however we cannot waste time litigating severities on an incident call.
-So simply remind folks of this in order to get things back on track,
+We can downgrade the severity during the postmortem, however we cannot waste time litigating severities on an incident call.
+So simply remind folks of this in order to get things back on track:

 > IC: We do not discuss incident severity during the call.
 We're treating this as a SEV-1.